Alimohammadzadeh24/Musicfy/README.md

 ## Contributing

 1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
+2. Create a new branch from the appropriate base branch:
+   - For new features: `git checkout -b feature/your-feature development`
+   - For bug fixes: `git checkout -b fix/your-fix development`
+   - For hotfixes: `git checkout -b hotfix/your-hotfix production`
 3. Commit your changes
 4. Push to your branch
-5. Open a Pull Request
+5. Open a Pull Request to the appropriate target branch

 ## License